hituro/hituro-makes-macros/storylets/TUTORIAL.md

 ]>>
 ```

+This code creates four storylets ("Planting", "Mowing", "Harvest", and "Apple Picking") and puts them in the store called `setup.storylets`.
+This is the default storylet store, and it's where the code we already put in **Farm** will look for storylets.

+> [!NOTE]
+> You could call your store something else if you wanted, such as `setup.farmstories`, but each time you use a storylet function or macro you'll have to tell it to look in `farmstories` instead of `storylets`.
+Unless you need multiple stores, it's probably easier to leave this as it is.

-This creates four activities, one each for Spring and Summer, and two for Autumn.
+The four storylets each have a condition that checks the current season, so that there is one each for Spring and Summer, and two for Autumn.
 There's none for Winter, so Winter will continue to display the "there is nothing to do" message.
 Since all the storylets are `sticky`, they will be available even if you have already done them, creating a regular cycle of activities around the farm.

-For each storylet, create a corresponding passage (e.g. "Plating", "Mowing"), and add some text.
-I won't list all the text here, you can find it in the [game file](farm.twee), but here's an example for the Apple Picking:
+For each storylet, create a corresponding passage (e.g. "Planting", "Mowing"), and add some text.
+I won't list all the text here, you can find it in the [game file](farm.twee), but here's an example for **Apple Picking**:

 ```html
 You join the women and children harvesting the orchard, shaking the trees to bring down the apples and then gathering them in broad woven baskets.
 All this will go to ale, or to feed the pigs.